lorrywil/amplify-godot-engine-sample/README.md

-## AWS Amplify for Games
+## Amplify Godot Engine Sample

 This project will provide sample code and explanation on how to build and deploy a game with AWS Amplify.
-We are using the populare open source game engine Godot: https://godotengine.org/
+We are using the popular open source game engine Godot: https://godotengine.org/

 ## Security